atechsnob/GAMADV-XTD/README.md

 GAMADV-XTD is a rewrite/extension of Jay Lee's [GAM], without his efforts, this version wouldn't exist.

+GAMADV-XTD is backwards compatible with [GAM], meaning that if your command works with regular GAM, it will also work with GAMADV-XTD.
+There may be differences in output, but the syntax is compatible.

 # Documentation
 Basic GAM documentation is hosted in the [GitHub Wiki].
 Documentation specifically for GAMADV-XTD is hosted in the [GitHub GAMADV-XTD Wiki] and in Gam*.txt files.